adobe/target-nodejs-sdk-samples/target-traces/README.md

 5. At the bottom of the page you should find Debugger Tools
 6. Click on the `Generate Authentication Token` button

-Once you have the trace token and the sample app is running to see everything in action you should open: http://localhost:3000?authorization=*\<your trace token\>*
+Once you have the trace token and the sample app is running to see everything in action you should open: http://localhost:3000?authorization=&lt;your_trace_token&gt;